kf6gpe/tasker-aprs-updater/README.md

-# A simple script to update APRSIS.
+# A simple Tasker script to update APRSIS

+You must have an amateur radio license to use this script.

 Installation:
 1. Install [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm&hl=en_US).